federatedsecure/whitepaper/README.md

 However, if clients are to be entirely free of any cryptography concerns, they cannot send cryptographic shares to the server, but need to be able to send raw data in the clear.
 This is also true because the client should be agnostic to which particular PPC protocol is run by the server, as different protocols require quite different generation of shares.

 Favoring minimalistic lean clients and simplicity of the client-side over other considerations, we thus make the uncommon decision that every data owner runs their own server.
 In PPC lingo, we have as many compute nodes as there are input/data nodes, and they might coincide.

-The resulting and remaining decisions are:
+The resulting and remaining decisions are listed in Table 2.

 #### Table 2 – design decisions and their rationale